Ajaykashela/516.github.io/README.md

 # 516
 College_project
-SO this is my project for my college. it includes html,css,js and bootstrap .
+ this is my project for college. it includes html,css,js and bootstrap .